Published 7th November 2017

 Our research is clear that by taking away traditional calcium supplements and adding the key nutrient we put into BREAK FREE enables bones to remineralise and restructure.
-Again the common denominator seems to be calcium signalling as that process is used by all three of the main cell types in bone.
+Exactly what is going ion won't be clear without multi-million dollar research - which is pretty unlikely since our academics and Agriculture departments haven't even spent a few thousand dollars on this huge problem.
+But the common denominator seems to be calcium signalling as that process is used by all three of the main cell types in bone.

-The nutritional technology we use in oxalate affected horses was first marketed for horses with difficult behaviours.
+The nutritional technology we use in oxalate affected horses was first marketed for horses with difficult behaviours in the UK.
+Many were grazing high calcium pastures on chalk or limestone.
 Whether it was a grumpy mare or a spooky gelding getting calcium signalling working properly in the brain improves the horse’s ability to react positively (instead of fearfully), concentrate and focus on the beast and not be distracted by other things going on around the arena.
 Speed of response is crucial in campdrafting and that means that it is better to deal with difficult horses by getting their brains to work better than it is to use drug or nutritional sedatives like ACE or magnesium.

 Contact us for more information - we are always happy to talk about your horses

 Pictures are of Steve and Louise Comiskey, experienced and successful campdrafters who are also retailers of EquiFeast products.
 For a full list of retailers in Australia click here.